luminovang/documentation/templates/views.md

 **Return Value:**

-`self` - Return instance of of View class or BaseApplication depending where its called.
+`self` - Return instance of of View class or CoreApplication depending where its called.

 **Example**

 In this example we check if cache exist and not expired before processing heavy database operation.

-<p style="color:red;">*Note:* Passing different expiration other than the expiration used during cache will not take effect in checking the expiration.</p>
+<p class="text-danger">*Note:* Passing different expiration other than the expiration used during cache will not take effect in checking the expiration.</p>

 ```php
 // /app/Controllers/ExampleController.php